 The Broadmoor Village subdivision receives services from the County of San Mateo, Broadmoor Police Protection District and Colma Fire Protection District.
 The County maintains 8.8 centerline road miles in Broadmoor Village and 1.41 centerline road miles in Unincorporated Colma and as well as street lights in both areas.
 Broadmoor Village is included in the City of Daly City garbage franchise.
 In addition, residents benefit from City of Daly City library and park facilities.
+(Under the terms of an agreement between the City of Daly City and the San Mateo County Library Joint Powers Authority, each year the San Mateo County Library pays to Daly City the property tax revenue it receives from the unincorporated areas of Broadmoor and Colma.
+Daly City uses this money to support its public library services on behalf of these communities.)

 Service delivery by multiple single-purpose and multi-purpose providers typically results in a total higher cost of municipal service.
 Indicators that support investigating consolidating municipal service under a County Service Area and contract are the comparative cost per call and cost per capita data for BPPD and CFPD and taking into consideration the need for these agencies to levy parcel taxes over and above their share of the 1% property tax.
-Absent annexation to the City of Daly City, a full service provider, it is recommended that the community pursue fiscal analysis of the benefits of formation of a County Service Area and contracting for services currently provide by single-purpose special districts.
+Absent annexation to the City of Daly City, a full service provider, it is recommended that a fiscal analysis study be considered of the benefits of formation of a County Service Area and contracting for services currently provide by single-purpose special districts.

 A potential benefit of this government structure alternative could be a lower parcel tax for current BPPD tax payers while maintaining a similar or higher level of service.
-Consolidating the three services under in the form of a County Service Area would streamline contract management and provide for transparency and accountability for municipal services.
-The BPPD, the County of San Mateo, and the City of Daly City should consider undertaking a joint study to evaluate the fiscal and operational impacts of this option.
+Consolidating the three services in the form of a County Service Area would streamline contract management and provide for transparency and accountability for municipal services.
+The BPPD, the County of San Mateo, and the City of Daly City should consider undertaking a joint study to evaluate the fiscal and operational impacts of this option if there is demonstrated community support or future fiscal circumstances merit examining this alternative.